ryanrolds/blog/content/posts/screeps.md

 Rooms not claimed by the bots can have their energy mined and hauled to a nearby claimed room.
 This process is called "remote mining" and allows collecting more energy, accelerating the growth of RCL & GCL.

 The number of rooms a bot can claim is determined by their Global Control Level (GCL); GCL 1 allows 1 room, and GCL 7 allows 7 rooms.
 The energy put into room controllers also upgrades the GCL.
-Getting a room to RCL 5 unlocks the Terminal structure, allowing transferring resources between rooms and placing buy and sell.
-At that point, players start to work on distributing resources between rooms, reacting resources, and dabbling in automated trading.
+Getting a room to RCL 5 unlocks the Terminal structure, allowing the transfer of resources between rooms and placing buy and sell orders.
+At that point, players start to distribute resources between rooms, react resources, and dabble in automated trading.

-Once a bot is capable of creating and distributing "boosts" (provide significant bonuses to attacking, healing, mining, and other actions) players can focus on defense logic and sieging NPCs/bots.
+Once a bot can create and distribute "boosts" (provide significant bonuses to attacking, healing, mining, and other actions), players can focus on defense logic and sieging NPCs/bots.
 When the bot feels the squeeze of the 20ms CPU limit and the low-hanging optimizations have been made, it's time to expand into other shards.
-## My bot structure

-Over the last year, the bot evolved [my bot](https://github.com/ryanrolds/screeps) from doing depth-first processing of behavior organized in a tree to the scheduling of "processes" that share tasks & data via priority queues and event streams.
-The game is single-threaded, so the notion of processes and IPC feels like overkill.
-However, as the bot grew to dozens of procedures dependent on the state of other procedures, a complex and tightly coupled dependency graph emerged.
-By cutting direct data access to other procedures and sharing data/state updates via topics/queues, the scope of changes shrank, refactoring became more manageable, and I deployed broken versions of the bot less.
-If you see parallels between monoliths and microservices, that's intentional.

-Another problem emerged, CPU profiling and general debugging.
-I reached for the enterprise standard solutions and implemented a simple "tracer" that supports spans, logging, and profiling.
-At the start of each tick, some global variables (🤨) are consumed, and a new tracer is configured.
-The tracer is then provided to the bot's tick handler.
-As scheduled processes are run, sub-spans are created, logs are written, and blocks of code are timed.
-Metrics are stored in a document that can be accessed by external services and written to a TSDB.
-Logs and reports on CPU time consumed by spans may be written to the bot's console as desired.
-Various options are provided to filter the logs and report output.

-## Programming challenges
+## Challenges

-What I enjoyed most about Screeps is the variety of problems that have to be solved.
+I enjoyed most about Screeps is the variety of problems that have to be solved.
 It also encouraged me to think like a PM while still addressing toil and technical debt.
 If we are not enjoying what we are doing, why continue to do it?

-### Behavior Trees
+### Creep Behavior

-Early in development, I decided to use [Behavior Trees](https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work) instead of Finite-State Machines (FSM) for driving creeps.
-Like all software projects, the early decisions focused on the biggest bang for the time required.
-The decision worked well, and I rarely think about switching to another strategy - FSM or Goal Oriented Action Planning (GOAP).
-The majority of my creeps follow a simple loop: get the next task from a queue, move to a position, pick up a resource, move to another position, perform some action with that resource, and repeat.

-The creep behaviors are very linear, so FSM and GOAP weren't needed.
-That is not to say that when implementing advanced attack/defense logic, I won't reach for GOAP.
-I have not had the need for anything more complex or less ridged than Behavior Trees.
+Early in development, I decided to use [Behavior Trees](https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work) to drive my creep.
+I considered other options - [Finite-State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) or [Goal Oriented Action Planning](https://medium.com/@vedantchaudhari/goal-oriented-action-planning-34035ed40d0b) (GOAP).

+Most of my creeps follow a simple loop:
+Get task from a queue.
+Move to a position.
+Pick up a resource.
+Move to another position.
+Perform some action with that resource.
+Go to Step 1.
+The majority of logic only needs to perform single actions (pick up, drop off), repeat an action (moving), and create sequences.
+Behavior trees afford these basic patterns and allow them to be composed into trees.
+On creation, creeps are assigned a role in determining the behavior tree used to drive the creep.

+Like all software projects, the early decisions focused on the biggest bang for the time.
+I have not needed anything more complex or less rigid than Behavior Trees.
+Not to say that when implementing advanced attack/defense logic, I won't reach for GOAP in the future.
+However, I rarely think about switching because behavior trees get the job done.

-### Path Finding & Cost Matrices
+## Path Finding & Cost Matrices

 Playing the game requires learning about [pathfinding](https://en.wikipedia.org/wiki/Pathfinding) and cost matrices.
 Creeps have to move, which requires calculating a path between their current position and a destination.
-Use case-specific policies have to be factored during the calculation: What is the maximum distance allowed?
+Use case-specific policies must be factored during the calculation: What is the maximum distance allowed?
 How much time can the bot spend calculating a path?
-Is a partial path useful?
+Is a partial path helpful?
 Which rooms should not be entered?
 Do destructible walls block the path?
-Are there areas or hostile creeps that it should avoided?
+Are there areas or hostile creeps that it should avoid?

 Thankfully Screeps provides a [sophisticated pathfinding API](https://docs.screeps.com/api/#PathFinder).
 One of the most important concepts to understand when using this API is [cost matrices](https://docs.screeps.com/api/#PathFinder-CostMatrix).
-When calculating a path the bot will fetch a cost matrix for each room in the path.
+When calculating a path, the bot will fetch a cost matrix for each room in the path.
 The default cost matrix includes values for the terrain (plains, swamps, indestructible walls).
 A callback can be provided that allows the usage of custom cost matrices.
 It's also possible to tell the pathfinding to ignore rooms by returning `false` instead of a cost matrix.
 The ability to filter rooms as well as mark areas of rooms as higher cost allows complex pathing to be implemented.

 Two examples:

-* Defenders - When defending a base, a cost matrix for the base footprint is calculated and temporarily cached.
-Determining the footprint requires creating a cost matrix that has all walls and ramparts set to blocking and applying a [flood fill algorithm](https://en.wikipedia.org/wiki/Flood_fill) at the base's origin.
-A new cost matrix is created and all positions outside of the footprint are set to a higher cost.
-This results in defenders pooling inside of the base's walls closest to the enemy.
+* Defenders - A cost matrix for the base footprint is calculated and temporarily cached when defending a base.
+Determining the footprint requires creating a cost matrix with all walls and ramparts set to blocking and applying a [flood fill algorithm](https://en.wikipedia.org/wiki/Flood_fill) at the base's origin.
+Then, a new cost matrix is created, and all positions outside the footprint are set to a higher cost.
+This results in defenders pooling inside the base's walls closest to the enemy.
 * Roads - It's beneficial to build roads so that resources can be hauled at maximum speed.
 This requires calculating a path from the Storage structure and the source of resources.
-A direct path may cause the road to be close to high-traffic areas (other resources, controllers being upgraded, etc...) causing traffic jams.
+A direct path may cause the road to be close to high-traffic areas (other resources, controllers being upgraded, etc...), causing traffic jams.
 These areas can be given a higher cost making the path go around the high-traffic area instead of through it.

 Implementing different matrix transforms to solve problems, like base placement (distance transform) and wall placement (max-flow min-cut), has been an enjoyable diversion from the day-to-day development of web services.

+### Bot structure & Performance

+Over the last year, my bot evolved [my bot](https://github.com/ryanrolds/screeps) from doing depth-first processing of behavior organized in a tree to the scheduling of "processes" that share tasks & data via priority queues and event streams.
+The game is single-threaded, so the notion of processes and IPC feels like overkill.
+However, as the bot grew to dozens of procedures dependent on the state of other procedures, a complex and tightly coupled dependency graph emerged.
+By cutting direct data access to other procedures and sharing data/state updates via topics/queues, the scope of changes shrank, refactoring became more manageable, and I deployed broken versions of the bot less.
+If you see parallels between monoliths and microservices, that's intentional.

+Another problem emerged, CPU profiling and general debugging.
+I reached for the enterprise standard solutions and implemented a simple "tracer" that supports spans, logging, and profiling.
+At the start of each tick, some global variables (🤨) are consumed, and a new tracer is configured.
+The tracer is then provided to the bot's tick handler.
+As scheduled processes are run, sub-spans are created, logs are written, and code blocks are timed.
+Metrics are stored in a document that can be accessed by external services and written to a TSDB.
+Logs and reports on CPU time consumed by spans may be written to the bot's console as desired.
+Various options are provided to filter the logs and report output.

 ## Final Comments

-If you enjoy programming and want a challenge outside of your day job, check this game out.
+Check out this game if you enjoy programming and want a challenge outside of your day job.
 Don't worry about hostile bots; Shard 3 is pretty chill.
 If you do get wiped, you still have your code and GCL.
 It's easy to claim another starting room and try again.
-Also, there are newbie and restart areas that are walled off from from the established bots for up to 2 weeks.
+Also, there are newbie and restart areas walled off from the established bots for up to 2 weeks.

-If you have questions, join [Screeps' Official Discord](https://discord.com/invite/screeps).
+Join [Screeps' Official Discord](https://discord.com/invite/screeps).
 The community is helpful and friendly.